 This evaluation will require you to provide current and historical education, employment, residential and financial information.
 It will also ask questions about criminal and school discipline, as well as disability.
 In addition, you will have to provide law-related employment affidavits and character references.
 Failure to be completely honest and display full candor is a grounds for not being admitted or being disbarred.

 - Moral Character and Fitness.
 The New York Lawyer Assistance Trust has prepared a brochure regarding the character and fitness requirements for admission to the practice of law in New York State.
 All law students and graduates are encouraged to review it carefully and to contact the Law School’s Dean of Students if they need to discuss issues related to their admission to practice law.
+Applicants who need to amend their Law School application related to Character and Fitness should use this FORM.
+Any and all details surrounding these circumstances must be disclosed as an attachment to this form.

-- Law Related Employment
+- Law-Related Employment

 - Form Law School Certificate.
 The Office of Registration Services will complete the Form Law School Certificate.
 You may email the form to [email protected] or mail to: